AlexandreFenyo/net-monitor/README.md

 ## Install from the npmjs repository

 You can install net-monitor from the [npmjs repository](https://www.npmjs.com/) using npm or yarn.
 This will install net-monitor and its dependencies.

-You can access the dedicated
+You can also access the dedicated page on npmjs: https://www.npmjs.com/package/@fenyo/net-monitor

 ### npm